Itch: A Quick Guide

 What is Itch?

-Itch – to have or produce an unpleasant feeling on your skin or inside your mouth, nose, etc. that makes you want to scratch
+Itch is that unpleasant feeling on your skin, or inside your mouth or nose that makes you want to scratch.

 Itching is an intense, distracting irritation or tickling sensation that may be felt all over the skin’s surface, or confined to just one area.

 - an itch that originates from the skin